-The Nacar Foundation in Switzerland, together with Verón Foundation in Spain and the Friends of the School of Glass Association in Honduras, have created a strong alliance in favor of education for the young people living in poverty in Honduras.
+The Nacar Foundation in Switzerland, together with Veron Foundation in Spain and the Friends of the Glass School Association in Honduras, have created a strong alliance in favour of education for the children and teenagers living in poverty in Honduras.

-Honduras is a country that has not achieved public policies that truly seek the common good and development of an impoverished people.
-The family disintegration in which we have been involved in the last two decades of migration, coupled with political corruption, violence and groups of maras and narcos, has impoverished the country and many young people have no opportunity to access Highschool, especially in rural areas.
-46% of the Honduran population, which corresponds to the active population of the country, are at worrying levels of unemployment and especially precarious employment (about 60%).
+Honduras is a country that has not yet achieved public policies that truly seek the common good and development of its impoverished society.
+Honduras has seen extensive family disintegration in the last two decades of migration, coupled with political corruption, violence and groups of maras and narcos.
+This has impoverished the country and many children and teenagers have no opportunity to access an education, especially in rural areas.
+46% of the active Honduran population are unemployed or in a precarious employment (National Statistics Institute of Spain).
 There is also a large percentage of false self-employment, which is really a means of subsistence.

-The ILO’s “Decent Work and Youth” report on Honduras indicates that, among others, this requires specific actions in education, training and development of entrepreneurial capacity.
+The ILO’s “Decent Work and Youth” report on Honduras indicates that, among others, this situation requires specific action in education, training and development of entrepreneurial capacity.

-low-income youth from rural communities in the city of El Progreso, Yoro, aged 15 to 18, who are studying Technical Studies in Cooking and Tourism at the Glass School of Honduras.
+Underprivileged children and teenagers from rural communities surrounding the city of El Progreso, Honduras, aged 11 to 18, who are studying Technical Studies in Cooking and Tourism at the Glass School of Honduras.

-● Asylums, social canteens and children’s centers in the area.
+● Asylums, social canteens and children’s centres in the area.

-● Families – the families (fathers, mothers, guardians, grandparents, siblings …) of young students and employees at the School of Glass.
+● Families – the families (fathers, mothers, guardians, grandparents, siblings …) of young students and employees at the Glass School.

 ● Rural communities without secondary schools

-● Rural communities in which the young people live
+● Rural communities in which the students live.

-● Companies and businesses that can hire young people trained, qualified and with values and capacities for work.
+● Companies and businesses that can hire trained and qualified young adults with values and capacities for work.

 ● General – improvement of business services, improvement of money circulation, socio-economic improvement.